First Steps | Handling | Data Protection | Privacy

 Exception: you often have international correspondence, but then it is much more difficult to recognize the serious mails.

 E-Mail Provider or Mail Client

 An e-mail box or mail program with a spam filter protects against spam.

 A combination of both is much more effective.

-Spam senders use special programs (robots, harvesters) to automatically search the entire World Wide Web for mail addresses.
+Spam senders use special programs (bots, spiders, harvesters) to automatically search the entire World Wide Web for mail addresses.

 Attention, Webmaster Fellows!